-Ukraine Official: Forces May Pull out of Key City of Bakhmut
+Ukraine Official: Forces May Pull Out of Key City of Bakhmut

 The battle for Bakhmut has come to embody Ukraine's determination as the city's defenders hold out against relentless shelling and Russian troops suffer heavy casualties.

-Bakhmut lies in Donetsk province, one of four that Russia illegally annexed last fall, but which Moscow only half controls.
-To take the remaining half, Russian forces must go through Bakhmut, the only approach to bigger Ukrainian-held cities since Ukrainian troops took back Izium in Kharkiv province in September.
+Bakhmut lies in Donetsk province, one of four provinces Russia illegally annexed last fall.
+Moscow controls half of Donetsk province.
+To take the remaining half of that province, Russian forces must go through Bakhmut, the only approach to bigger Ukrainian-held cities since Ukrainian troops took back Izium in Kharkiv province in September.

 Analysts say the fall of Bakhmut would be a blow for Ukraine and offer tactical advantages to Russia, but would not prove decisive to the war's outcome.